inoxlang/inox/README.md

 ---

 **I have been working 2 years full time on Inox.**  There is still a lot to do in order to make Inox usable in real world applications.
 If you believe this project has potential, **consider donating** through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).
-Your contribution will help me continue working on Inox.
+It will help me continue working on Inox.

 ⬇️ [Installation](#installation)\
 🔍 [Application Examples](#application-examples)\